 Many larger cities host women's expos, baby and toddler shows and comic expos to name just a few.
 If your target customers are women, or new parents, or comic fans, a specialty show in that niche could be a great opportunity for you.

 The range of specialty shows that are out there is pretty amazing.
 You may be missing out on a show that's a great fit for your business, simply because you haven't made the connection in your mind yet between the customers at that show and your business.
 Try researching the range of specialty shows in a fairly large city close to your home, to get a sense of what opportunities are out there.

-To find out what shows are in your area, use a search engine and search for trade shows plus the city name, or check out the websites of major convention centers in your area to see what shows they are hosting.
+To find out what shows are in your area, use a search engine and search for trade shows plus the city name.
+Another way to find shows is to check out the websites of major convention centers in your area to see what shows they are hosting.
 You could also make a visit to your local business resource center.
 Business resource centers often have publications with huge lists of trade shows.
 Your research may uncover a niche that fits with your home craft business that you hadn't previously considered.

-Be just a little bit cautious about exploring the option selling your crafts in a different industry niche.
+Just as you would do a little research before you committed to a craft show, do your best to do some research before you commit to a different type of show.
 Attending the show as a customer before you apply as a vendor can help you to make smart decisions about targeting shows and save you a lot of wasted effort on shows that are not a good fit.

-If you attend specialty shows before you apply as a vendor you can discover:
+If you are able to attend a specialty show before you apply as a vendor you can discover:

 Whether sales are conducted differently in that niche than they are in the industry or niche to which you are accustomed

 For example, at a bridal show, many brides browse, collect business cards and see what wedding service providers are in their community.
 They might not necessarily make purchases on the spot.